 To make an appointment, please call 1-800-RED-CROSS (1-800-733-2767) or visit RedCrossBlood.org.
+You can also download the Blood Donor App.
 Save up to 15 minutes when you donate blood by using RapidPass!
 Visit RedCrossBlood.org/RapidPass for more information.

 - Join volunteer blood donors in making a lifesaving difference this April during National Volunteer Month.

 - The Red Cross must collect about 13,000 blood donations every day for patients in need.

 - Volunteer donors are the only source of blood and platelets for those in need of transfusions.

 - Blood is needed for accident victims, heart surgery and organ transplant patients and those receiving treatment for leukemia, cancer or sickle cell disease.